Installation Instructions

 CMake enforces what we call “out-of-source” builds: that is, you cannot build object files alongside source code files.
 This makes it much easier to manage multiple build configurations.
 It also means that the first thing you must do is create a build directory.
 In the rest of this section we will use TRACKTABLE_HOME to refer to the directory where you unpacked the Tracktable source.:

-$ cd TRACKTABLE_HOME $ mkdir build $ cd build
+$ cd TRACKTABLE_HOME

 (You can also put your build directory anywhere else you please.)